 Note: If the respondent returns and completes the survey at any time while the partial recovery system is still enabled, their data and status will be updated; this process will overwrite any previous changes made via the View/Edit Responses tool.

-6: Disabling Partial Recovery System
+Disabling the Partial Recovery System

 To disable the partial recovery system, deselect the “Auto Recover Data” setting within the survey Field Settings menu.
 This disables the system from running every 5 minutes.
 Once disabled, you should wait 5-10 minutes for any pending partial data runs to complete before pulling down your partial data.

 Note: This does not delete/remove any already recovered partial data from your Crosstabs.
 If you wish to remove your partial data from Crosstabs, you can clear them out using our data editor.